Juniper/healthbot-rules/README.md

   - From your fork open a pull request to the development branch

 **NOTE**
+- Rules can get promoted from “community-contribution” to “juniper-official” based on field feedback and its applicability
-Pull request will be closed automatically if you contributed to the 'Juniper_Official' folder.
+- Pull request will be closed automatically if you contributed to the 'Juniper_Official' folder.
 Please refrain from doing that if you are not a employee

 # Automated Testing